valentingc/miso-serverless-middleware/README.md

 # Evaluation
-All obtained data is within `./setup/benchmark/charts/data`.
+All obtained data and charts of the thesis are within `./setup/benchmark/charts/data`.

 Port-forward to the pod thas is created in the namespace `evaluation` with a name of `evaluation-miso-evaluation-xxxx-xxxx` to port 3000.